-Tl;dr: A developer Advocate is the developers’ best friend!
+TL;DR: A developer advocate is a developer’s best friend!

-In order to learn new languages I had to do it by building tools, scripts, apps… anything that could help me understand the internals of the language (going beyond the syntax).
-Of course, I was still a student back then, I was trying to figure out how things work and how to fix all the bugs I was creating :P
+I had to learn new languages by building tools, scripts, apps, anything that could help me understand the internals of the language — going beyond the syntax.
+Of course, I was still a student back then, and I was trying to figure out how things worked and how to fix all the bugs I was creating.

-Then came the developers community.
-Thanks to the World Wide Web, I found out that I could ask and get help from other human beings, a community of professional and experienced developers.
+Then came the developer’ community.
+Thanks to the Web, I could ask and get help from other human beings — a community of professional and experienced developers.
 I was amazed!
-I was learning a ton from developers by reading their insights on their blog posts, watching their tutorials on Youtube, and discussing about different topics over many tech forums and IRC (yes, it still exists!).
+I was learning a ton from developers by reading their insights on their blog posts, watching their tutorials on Youtube, and discussing different topics over many tech forums and IRC (yes, it still exists!).

-I learned a lot from what other developers were sharing for free, just for the sake of helping others; That is why I simply decided to join the community and do my best to also share what I was learning.
-To me, this was simply the right thing to do: other people have helped me become a good developer, now it is my turn to give back and help other developers.
+I learned a lot from what other developers were sharing for free, just for the sake of helping others.
+That is why I simply decided to join the community and do my best to share what I was learning.
+To me, this was the right thing to do: other people helped me become a good developer, now it was my turn to give back and help other developers.
 And that is when I started caring about other developers’ productivity—and mine of course.
 We are all in the same boat, right?

 As I was growing professionally, I started thinking about new ways to help my fellow developers.
-I mean, writing articles (here on medium and for paper magasines) is a great start, but I was not able to measure the impact my posts were having on my target audience.
-I have then decided to go out and meet those developers, I was hoping to share with them and learn from them in real life.
-Unsurprisingly, meetups, conferences and developer events is where you can find all these passionate developers.
+I mean, writing articles (here on Medium and for paper magazines) is a great start, but I was not able to measure the impact my posts were having on my target audience.
+I then decided to go out and meet those developers, and I was hoping to share with them and learn from them in real life.
+Unsurprisingly, meetups, conferences and developer events are where you can find all these passionate developers.

 Long story short…

-So, What the heck is exactly a Developer Advocate?
+So, what the heck exactly is a Developer Advocate?
 What makes a great Developer Advocate?
-And why hiring passionate Developer Advocates is the right decision to make as an organisation?
-Let me try and answer these questions…
+And why is hiring passionate Developer Advocates the right decision to make as an organization?
+Let me try and answer these questions.

 What is a Developer Advocate?

-First thing first, let’s make it clear to everyone: Developer Advocates are also engineers.
-They have strong technical background in their fields, they have built and shipped applications to prod; some of them have even broken production or accidentally deleted customers databases (true story)!
+First things first, let’s make it clear to everyone: Developer Advocates are also engineers.
+They have a strong technical background in their fields, they have built and shipped applications to prod.
+Some of them have even broken production or accidentally deleted customers databases (true story)!

-Given this requirement, Developer Advocates should not be identified as marketing or sales people; there are roles better suited for that job.
-However, Developer Advocates should be able to report back feedbacks to marketing or sales and more importantly (to me at least) to product management, to influence the roadmap of the products, based of course on developers needs.
+Given this requirement, Developer Advocates should not be marketing or sales people — there are roles better suited for those employees.
+However, Developer Advocates should be able to give feedback to marketing or sales.
+More importantly — to me at least — to give feedback to product management, to influence the roadmap of the products based, of course, on developers needs.

-Historically, many tech companies hired Developer Advocates to advocate for their platforms by helping end developers use their products; and they still do.
-So the true meaning of a Developer Advocate is: someone whose job is to help developers be successful with a platform or a technology.
-A Developer Advocate role is also to act as a bridge between the engineering team and the developers community.
-Their job is to give feedbacks to both parties, equally, in both ways.
+Historically, many tech companies hired Developer Advocates to advocate for their platforms by helping end developers use their products, and they still do.
+So the true meaning of a Developer Advocate is someone whose job is to help developers be successful with a platform or a technology.
+A Developer Advocate’s role is also to act as a bridge between the engineering team and the developer community.
+Their job is to give feedback to both parties, equally, in both ways.

-A Developer Advocate is someone who truly advocate for developers not just a platform.
-Developers should be the Developer Advocate top priority.
+A Developer Advocate is someone who truly advocates for developers, not just a platform.
+Developers should be the Developer Advocate’s top priority.

 What makes a great Developer Advocate?

-I do believe that engineers can’t just turn into Developer Advocates because they were asked to by their managers.
-But, I might be wrong.
-I also do think that Developers Advocates are inherently passionate and altruistic people.
-These characteristics can’t be simply taught or learned.
-Again I might be wrong.
-Personally, I have tried to convince a couple of developers to start sharing they learnings, but I was wrong!
-I found out that some engineers are just more confortable writing code (who wouldn’t be?) and fully dedicated to solving problems or building products.
-Sharing knowledge with others developers isn’t the top priority of every engineer; This is totally fine and must be respected. if you’re a manager, don’t force your engineers to pretend what they aren’t and have them be in uncomfortable situations.
+Personally, I have tried to convince a couple of developers to start sharing their knowledge, but I was wrong!
+I found out that some engineers are just more comfortable writing code (who wouldn’t be?) and fully dedicated to solving problems or building products.
+Sharing knowledge with other developers isn’t the top priority of every engineer.
+This is totally fine and must be respected.
+If you’re a manager, don’t force your engineers to pretend to be what they aren’t and have them be in uncomfortable situations.
 No one wants to be in this position.

 So what makes a great Developer Advocate?
-I have come to learn that many if not all Developer Advocates share the same following characteristics.
+I have come to learn that many, if not all, Developer Advocates share the following characteristics.

-I still do believe that as engineers, we never stop learning, even after graduating.
-Undoubtedly, the true knowledge is out there.
-Developer Advocates, like every other engineers, are avid learners.
-They seek the knowledge everywhere.
-They use every medium they know to remain up to date.
-Developer Advocates (at least those I know) who advocate for a platform or a product do also try and use other products (even those made by competitors).
+As engineers, we never stop learning, even after graduating.
+Undoubtedly, true knowledge is out there.
+Developer Advocates, like every other engineer, are avid learners.
+They seek knowledge everywhere.
+They use every medium they know to remain up-to-date.
+The Developer Advocates I know advocate for a platform or a product, and also try and use other products — even those made by competitors.
 Why?
 Because the end developers usually have to use different products and tools to build their apps.
 A Developer Advocate knows that!

 Thinking outside the box

-Learning new things and knowing the theory behind them isn’t worth it if you don’t create application using them.
-If you are going to be advocating for developers, the least thing to do is to put yourself in the end developer’s shoes by trying and mastering the product and the platform you are advocating for.
+Learning new things and knowing the theory behind them isn’t worth it if you don’t create applications using them.
+If you are going to be advocating for developers, the least you can do is to put yourself in the end developer’s shoes by trying to master the product and the platform you are advocating for.
 This is the moment where your engineering skills will be useful.

-Building real world applications with the tools you are advocating for will also help you better understand their limitations and hopefully suggest some improvements to the engineering team.
-The job of a Developer Advocate is to also make sure the platform and tools they adovcate for provide the best developer experience.
+Building real-world applications with the tools you are advocating for will also help you better understand their limitations and hopefully suggest some improvements to the engineering team.
+The job of a Developer Advocate is to also make sure the platform and tools you advocate to provide the best developer experience.

 Sharing and caring

-The ability to “share” information with the developers community is an essential part of the Developer Advocate role.
-You can’t be entitling this role if you hate sharing or helping others.
+The ability to “share” information with the developers’ community is an essential part of the Developer Advocate role.
+You can’t be in this role if you hate sharing or helping others.
 And that’s OK, not all of us are altruists!
 But then, pretending to be advocating for developers is going to be really—wait for it— really challenging!

-Also, most companies require, in their job descriptions, good verbal and written “communication skills” for the Developer Advocate role.
-While I do agree with this requirement, I also believe that “communication skills” should not substitute nor be confused with the skill of “sharing and caring”.
+Also, most companies require, in their job descriptions, good verbal and written communication skills for the Developer Advocate role.
+While I do agree with this requirement, I also believe that “communication skills” should not substitute for, or be confused with, the skill of “sharing and caring”.
 To rephrase this, hiring a Developer Advocate who truly loves sharing and helping others is way more important than someone who has developed good communication skills.
-In fact, The former is harder to develop!
+In fact, the former is harder to develop!

 Please give this article some claps and let me know how much you liked it, on Twitter @manekinekko and make sure to follow me for more content 🎉